Mjrovai/EdgeML-with-Raspberry-Pi/mtp-rasp/README.md

 > Gemma 4 12B is a strong choice for local multimodal and agentic AI on laptops, offering near-26B reasoning (Gemma 4 26B A4B - AAII index: 26) in a form that can run on 16 GB Apple Silicon Macs or PCs with about 16 GB of GPU VRAM.

 But returning to the Raspberry Pi, the 12B QAT model or the Qwen3.5 9B technically loads on a 16 GB Pi and decodes at a speed that makes you close the terminal.
-And on an 8GB Raspberry Pi, the Gemma 4 E4B would not work, and the Qwen3.5 4B would be very slow, since it does not have the MTP option as the Gemma 4 and the Qwen 3.6.
+And on an 8GB Raspberry Pi, the Gemma 4 E4B would not work, and the Qwen3.5 4B would be very slow (around 3 tk/s), since it does not have the MTP option as the Gemma 4 and the Qwen 3.6.

-> Testing the Qwen3.5 4B should be interesting given its high AAII index.

 So, E2B is Gemma 4's small variant, built with per-layer embeddings and MatFormer-style nesting so the effective parameter count during inference is around 2B while the file on disk is larger.
 [Unsloth's memory table](https://unsloth.ai/docs/models/mtp) puts the 4-bit E2B at about 5 GB total, **including the MTP head** — which fits an 8 GB Pi with room for the OS, and fits a 16 GB Pi comfortably enough to run other things alongside it.